 The Caldecott is awarded to the artist of the most distinguished American picture book for children published in the preceding year, as determined by a panel of judges.
-The official winner this year will be announced on Monday, January 27th at the American Library Association award ceremony.

 In order to be eligible for the Caldecott award, the artist must be an American resident or citizen and the book must be published in the United States, or a U.S. territory.